justin-napolitano/architect-resume/README.md

 ### Build the Resume

-You can build the resume PDF by running:
+Build the PDF resume using Makefile commands:

 ```bash
 make clean
 make html
 ```

-Or use the Python build script which automates this:
+Alternatively, run the Python build script to automate the process:

 ```bash
 python python-build.py